-- creatively, using a variety of teaching strategies that acknowledge the different learning styles of the children (e.g. visual, kinaesthetic, aural.....) - making explicit links across subjects and skills and relating learning to real life: employing prior learning and giving learning a purpose. - structured learning through play for Early Years - making the curriculum accessible and inclusive to all through focused and accurate assessment for learning. - keeping parents and carers involved and encouraging them to be involved - keeping the fun in learning - in a 'safe' environment that encourages risk taking, e.g. where making an error is not perceived as being 'wrong' but used as an opportunity for learning to take place - in a stimulating environment where display is valued - incorporating visits and visitors from the local community as well as further afield - valuing our community and what it can add to our curriculum as well as what we can add to our community - our PE activities are further enhanced by the PLT Sports Partnership, Links with Anthony Gell School and swimming lessons across the school. - mindful not only of our local community, but of our place in the global community - valuing and using what each child brings with him/her to school - using ICT as a teaching tool - with opportunities for children to apply their knowledge, understanding and skills in a range of contexts; not using them in isolation but supporting each other
+- creatively, using a variety of teaching strategies that acknowledge the different learning styles of the children (e.g. visual, kinaesthetic, aural.....) - by making explicit links across subjects and skills and relating learning to real life: employing prior learning and giving learning a purpose. - structured learning through play for Early Years - by making the curriculum accessible and inclusive to all through focused and accurate assessment for learning. - by keeping parents and carers involved and encouraging them to be involved - by keeping the fun in learning - in a 'safe' environment that encourages risk taking, e.g. where making an error is not perceived as being 'wrong' but used as an opportunity for learning to take place - in a stimulating environment where display is valued - by incorporating visits and visitors from the local community as well as further afield - by valuing our community and what it can add to our curriculum as well as what we can add to our community - by further enhancing our PE activities through the PLT Sports Partnership, links with Anthony Gell School and swimming lessons across the school. - by being mindful not only of our local community, but of our place in the global community - by valuing and using what each child brings with him/her to school - by using ICT as a teaching tool by giving opportunities for children to apply their knowledge, understanding and skills in a range of contexts; not using them in isolation but supporting each other